Tanzania

 Together, our support is assisting in efforts to:

-Train, equip and support 500 health providers in 47 primary health centers and 1,500 Community Health Workers to carry out community-based education, prevention, surveillance and contact tracing, as well as to
+500 health providers in 47 primary health centers and 1,500 Community Health Workers to carry out community-based education, prevention, surveillance and contact tracing, as well as to

-maintain essential health services in 500 villages.
+al health services in 500 villages.

 SPOTLIGHT ON SUCCESS: